Sabotage At Energy Department Facility

-More than 3,500 protein crystal samples have been destroyed in an act of vandalism on or about July 19 at the SLAC National Accelerator Laboratory, in Menlo Park, Calif.
-Both the Department of Energy's Office of Inspector General and the Federal Bureau of Investigation are investigating.
+The FBI has arrested a former employee of the SLAC National Accelerator Laboratory, in Menlo Park, Calif., for allegedly destroying more than 4,000 protein crystal samples in an act of vandalism on July 18.
+A criminal complaint was filed on Monday, July 27, in the U.S. District Court for the Northern District of California, in San Francisco.

-"It's disappointing and astonishing," says Ian A. Wilson, a professor of molecular biology at Scripps Research Institute and the head of the Joint Center for Structural Genomics (JCSG), to which the protein samples belonged.
-"We have no idea what this is about or why it happened."
+The employee, Silvya Oommachen, was arrested on Tuesday, July 28, for allegedly destroying government property.
+She was released on $50,000 bail, says Jack Gillund, a spokesman for the U.S. Attorney's Office in San Francisco.
+Oommachen's next court date is scheduled for Aug.
+17.

-The unknown vandal or vandals removed the samples from storage in liquid nitrogen and left them out to thaw, says Robert D. Brown, director of communications for SLAC.
-SLAC employees discovered the samples on the morning of Monday, July 20, he says.
+Oommachen told investigators that she removed the protein samples from storage in liquid nitrogen and left them out to thaw, says Matthew Quick, a special agent with the FBI, in an affidavit accompanying the complaint.

 Since it was founded in 2000, JCSG has screened about 25,000 proteins and solved nearly 900 structures, Wilson says.
 The center was on track to solve about 250 structures in 2009, he says.